PrefectHQ/prefect/docs/tutorials/orchestration.md

 - Navigate to [http://127.0.0.1:4200/redoc](http://127.0.0.1:4200/redoc) (or your corresponding API URL) to see the autogenerated Redoc API documentation.
 - Instantiate [an asynchronous `OrionClient`][/api-ref/prefect/client/orion/#prefect.client.orion.OrionClient] within Python to send requests to the API.

-To stop an instance of the Orion API server, simply **CTRL+C** to end the process in your terminal, or close the terminal session.
+To stop an instance of the Prefect server, simply **CTRL+C** to end the process in your terminal, or close the terminal session.

 !!! note "Scheduled flow runs require an Prefect API service"